USS Indianapolis (CA-35): Transporting the atomic bomb

-Indianapolis departed San Francisco's Hunters Point Naval Shipyard on 16 July 1945, within hours of the Trinity test.
+Indianapolis departed San Francisco's Hunters Point Naval Shipyard on 16 July 1945, within hours of the Trinity test in New Mexico.
 She set a speed record of 74 1/2 hours from San Francisco to Pearl Harbor, an average speed of 29 kn.
 Arriving at Pearl Harbor on 19 July, she raced on unaccompanied, delivering the atomic bomb components to Tinian on 26 July.